BodenmillerGroup/IntroDataAnalysis/python/README.md

 1. 27.03.
 Programming with Python
 2. 03.04.
 The `numpy` package, plotting with `matplotlib`
 3. 10.04.
 Processing tabular data with `pandas`, image processing
+*Note: the image processing part is explained in more detail in the session 4*
 4. 17.04.
 Image processing recap, development environments, Q&A session
 5. 01.05.
 Object-oriented programming, exception handling & assertions
 6. 15.05.
 Package managemtn, project organization, code style guidelines